s-brez/GE.BandSite/docs/operations-runbook.md

 # Operations Runbook

 ## Routine Deployment
-- Confirm the target EC2 instance has the latest container image or published build artifact staged.
-Pull from the protected artifact bucket if updates were pushed by CI in the last 24 hours.
-- Validate Route 53 health checks are green before touching the host.
-If any are failing, pause and investigate CloudWatch alarms first.
-- On the EC2 instance, stop the `ge-band-site` systemd unit, deploy the new binaries to `/var/www/ge-band-site`, and restart the service.
-Always tail `journalctl -u ge-band-site -f` for 2–3 minutes after restart to confirm a healthy boot.
+- Run `pwsh ./scripts/deploy.ps1 -HostName <ec2-dns>` from the repo root.
+The script synchronises secrets, runs migrations, publishes, and restarts the systemd unit; it also captures a timestamped `pg_dump` (keeps 14 days by default).
+- Watch the script output: it streams the last 100 lines from `journalctl -u ge-band-site` after restart.
+Cancel if errors appear and roll back via `git checkout <prev commit>` followed by another deployment.
 - Issue an `aws cloudfront create-invalidation --distribution-id <id> --paths "/index.html"` when public Razor Pages contain content updates.
 Static assets that ship with hashed filenames do not require invalidations.
-- Run a smoke test: browse `/`, `/Media`, `/Admin`, and submit a contact form (directed to staging SES identity).
-Check the application logs for warnings.
+- Smoke test CloudFront (`https://www.swingtheboogie.com`) for `/`, `/Media`, `/Admin`, and the contact form.
+Check application logs for warnings and watch the CloudFront dashboard for origin errors.

 ## Rollback Procedure
 - Keep the previously deployed build in `/var/www/ge-band-site/releases/<timestamp>` with a matching systemd unit.
 To roll back, switch the active symlink to the prior release, restart the service, and invalidate `/index.html` on CloudFront.